shayanchowdhury738-jpg/Bank-Loan-Analysis/README.md

 # Bank-Loan-Analysis
-Data Analysis project using Excel and SQL to analyze the Bank loan Data summary and overview.
+Data Analysis project using Excel and SQL to analyze the Bank loan Data and make Dashboard.